-The Callaway Chrome Soft is the most popular ball at golf shops but for the higher swing speeds, Callaway also produce the Chrome Soft X.
+The Callaway Chrome Soft is the most popular ball at golf shops but for the 100 mph swing speed or above, Callaway also produce the Chrome Soft X.

 They've used a four-piece construction with a larger Dual SoftFast core to get the ball to go as straight and long as any other top premium golf ball when swung at high swing speeds.

 Bottom line is the ball works well for higher swing speeds especially if its 100 mph or higher.
 Callaway needed to create a supplement to their popular Chrome Soft range to have something that big bombers and tour players can use and provides an all-round good performance.